saaqi/svelte-bootstrap-vite-starter/README.md

 **Why enable `checkJs` in the JS template?**

-It is likely that most cases of changing variable types in runtime are likely to be accidental, rather than deliberate.
-This provides advanced typechecking out of the box.
-Should you like to take advantage of the dynamically-typed nature of JavaScript, it is trivial to change the configuration.
+Most cases of changing variable types in runtime are likely to be accidental rather than deliberate.
+This provides advanced type checking out of the box.
+Should you like to take advantage of JavaScript's dynamically typed nature, changing the configuration is trivial.

 **Why is HMR not preserving my local component state?**

-HMR state preservation comes with a number of gotchas!
+HMR state preservation comes with several gotchas!
 It has been disabled by default in both `svelte-hmr` and `@sveltejs/vite-plugin-svelte` due to its often surprising behavior.
 You can read the details [here](https://github.com/sveltejs/svelte-hmr/tree/master/packages/svelte-hmr#preservation-of-local-state).

-If you have state that's important to retain within a component, consider creating an external store which would not be replaced by HMR.
+If you have a state that's important to retain within a component, consider creating an external store that would not be replaced by HMR.

 ```js
 // store.js